 The strategic partnership will pioneer innovative new ways of supporting people living with cancer and healthcare professionals.

-Careology and Macmillan Cancer Support, the leading UK cancer charity, are entering into a strategic partnership to build nursing capacity and offer best in class digital support to the 3 million people living with cancer in the UK.Digital cancer care is playing an increasingly critical role in better supporting people during and after their treatment.
+Digital cancer care is playing an increasingly critical role in better supporting people during and after their treatment.
 The award-winning Careology technology is designed to help patients feel safe and well-equipped to manage their cancer treatment.
 The platform supports and connects patients with their friends, family and healthcare teams, enabling remote care that can help transform the way people live with cancer.
 Patients can also monitor and share key health metrics such as symptoms, side effects and medication adherence.
-Access to real-time information enables healthcare providers and services to deliver an efficient and scalable model of care, and has the potential to reduce pressure on the NHS where this results in lowering avoidable admissions and complications.
+Access to patient information enables healthcare providers and services to deliver an efficient and scalable model of care, and has the potential to reduce pressure on the NHS where this results in lowering avoidable admissions and complications.

 Through this partnership, Careology and Macmillan will unveil a range of ground-breaking digital initiatives to better support people living with cancer, their caregivers and their healthcare teams.
 The partnership also marks an important strategic milestone in achieving the ambitions of both organisations, particularly as the coronavirus pandemic continues to have a devastating impact on cancer services across the UK.